django/deps/draft/XXXX-dissolve-core.rst

 time as at least three elected members are able to serve again, or the next election is held.

-Members of the Technical Board cannot be removed from the technical board once elected, unless it is determined by a unanimous vote of the other Technical Board members and the DSF Board that they did not possess the appropriate qualifications for the Technical Board, or they become disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.
-In the event that a vote is held to determine whether a person did not possess the relevant qualifications, that person shall bbe barred from taking pert in the vote in both the Technical Board and, if that person is also a member of the DSF Board, the Technical Board shall not consider that person's vote in the DSF Board for purposes of determining unanimity.
+Members of the Technical Board cannot be removed from the Technical Board once elected, unless it is determined by a unanimous vote of the other Technical Board members and the DSF Board that they did not possess the appropriate qualifications for the Technical Board, or they become disqualified due to actions taken by the Code of Conduct committee of the Django Software Foundation.
+In the event that a vote is held to determine whether a person did not possess the relevant qualifications, that person shall be barred from taking pert in the vote in both the Technical Board and, if that person is also a member of the DSF Board, the Technical Board shall not consider that person's vote in the DSF Board for purposes of determining unanimity.